-Prior to any such default, and if permitted by the relevant client clearing agreement and/or the security interest, you may also give us a right to use such assets.
+Prior to any such default, you may also give us a right to use such assets.
 Until such time as we exercise such right of use, the assets continue to belong to you.
-Once we exercise the right of use (e.g. by posting the assets to a CCP), the assets will cease to belong to you and in effect become our assets, at which point you will bear our credit risk in a similar way to the title transfer arrangements.
+Once we exercise the right of use, (e.g. by posting the assets to a CCP), the assets will cease to belong to you and in effect become our assetassets, at which point you will bear our credit risk in a similar way to the title transfer arrangements.
 The circumstances in which we may exercise such right of use and the purposes for which we may use any assets will be set out in the client clearing agreement between us.

-What is the impact if we treat cash you transfer to us as client money?
+What is the impact if we treat cash you transfer to us as client money in accordance with the FCA client money rules?

-This question is separate to the question of what level of segregation you want and results from the applicable client money regime rather than EMIR or the Indirect Clearing RTS.
+This question is separate to the question of what level of segregation you want and results from the FCA'sFCA's client money regime rather than EMIR or the Indirect Clearing RTS.
 However, if we hold your cash as client money, your choice of account type could impact how any cash balance returned to us (or our insolvency practitioner) on our default is treated.
 Whether or not we will treat cash collateral that we receive from you or on your behalf as client money will be set out in the client clearing agreement related to the applicable Client Transaction.
-We may not treat cash as client money where you provide cash to us on a title transfer basis (see under "Do you provide assets to us on a title transfer or a security interest basis?" above).
+We may not treat cash as client money where we are a bank or you provide cash to us on a title transfer basis (see under ""Do you provide assets to us on a title transfer or a security interest basis?"" above).